-Under the first stage of its reopening plans, only limited categories of travelers can enter the Cayman Islands (such as for special events) and they need to be approved by Travel Cayman.
+Under its reopening plans, only limited categories of travelers can enter the Cayman Islands (such as for special events) and they need to be approved by Travel Cayman.
 But if you’re among the highest-earning digital nomads (or just working remotely this year, with a high salary), you’re one of the lucky few that can enter.
 The Global Citizen Concierge Scheme is aimed at long-stay travelers, who can remain there for up to two years.
 If you meet the criteria (which includes making at least $100,000 annually) and are approved, you can enter this tropical paradise with a negative PCR test from an accredited lab taken up to 72 hours before your flight.
-Then there’s a 14-day quarantine period just to ensure you’re definitely not infected.
+Then there’s a PCR test on arrival and a 14-day quarantine period followed by another PCR test, just to ensure you’re definitely not infected.
+If you’re fully vaccinated, there’s no need for a pre-arrival test and the quarantine is only 10 days, followed by a mandatory PCR test.
 Masks are required at airports and on public transport.
 If you want to travel between islands there, you’ll need advance authorization and may have to take a PCR test too.

 Americans wanting a taste of the slow life in Costa Rica must provide proof of health insurance covering COVID-19 with expenses of up to $50,000, plus $2,000 worth of coverage for coronavirus-related quarantine.
 Immigration officials in Costa Rica have discretionary powers to decide the duration of your stay and are currently limiting it to correspond to your insurance coverage dates.
 You need to fill in an online Health Pass 48 hours before you travel.
 Face masks are required.
 Find more details here.